-Mississippi judge grants Curtis Flowers bail after six trials end in mistrial or overturned convictions
+Curtis Flowers posts bail after 23 years and 6 trials that ended in mistrial or overturned convictions

 Assistant District Attorney Adam Hopper told Loper the prosecution believes it still has a strong case.
 The witness statements were recanted to the media, not to prosecutors, he said, and there is other evidence implicating Flowers.

 Included is a witness who saw Flowers near the car from which the gun was stolen, a witness who saw Flowers arguing with someone near the furniture store and gunshot residue on Flowers' hands.
-Hooper said investigators who searched Flowers' residence found an empty shoebox for sneakers that matched shoeprints found at the crime scene.
+Investigators who searched Flowers' residence found an empty shoebox for sneakers that matched shoeprints found at the crime scene, Hopper added.
 Also, two of the people the defense claims could be suspects had no motive for the killing, he said.

 Loper expressed frustration with the prosecution, saying he was troubled that in the four months that the case has been back before the court, the state has taken "absolutely no action" to further its prosecution of Flowers.
 It also has declined to respond to motions requesting bail, Evan's disqualification and the indictment's dismissal, he said.

-Note: Correction: This story has been updated to accurately reflect the strike rate of black jurors by the Mississippi prosecutor cited in the lawsuit.